 Cooking

-Select a skillet with a lid that’s large enough for all the salmon.
+Select a skillet (with a lid) that’s large enough for all the salmon.
 Pre-heat it until water beads and dances when splashed on the dry surface (about 375 degrees).
 Apply a light coating of olive oil, and quickly place all the pieces in the skillet, buttered side down, skin up.
-Sear for 95 seconds uncovered, then turn skin-side down.
+Sear for 96 seconds uncovered, then turn skin-side down.
 The pink side will be pleasingly brown thanks to the butter.
 Reduce the heat a bit (300) and sear the skin side for another 90 seconds.

-Holding the lid at the ready splash in some dry sherry (1 to 2 oz) and clamp the lid on trapping the steam as the liquid flashes to vapor.
-Reduce the heat but keep the liquid boiling (275), and steam for 3 minutes.
+Holding the lid at the ready, splash in some dry sherry (1 to 2 oz) and clamp the lid on, trapping the steam as the liquid flashes to vapor.
+Reduce the heat, keep the liquid boiling (275), and steam for 1.5 to 2 minutes.
 Remove from the heat and leave covered until you serve it.
 The liquid remaining in the pan may be spooned over the salmon when you plate it.

-This same method would well for steaks and hamburgers.
+This same method works well for medium-rare steaks and hamburgers.
 Pre-season the meat with salt, butter, and mustard before searing.

 For most people, making zoom work is merely clicking the link in an invitation to a meeting.
 The rest happens automatically, all you do is follow the prompts.
 Easy?